datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
 A common occurrence is inconsistent case among values.
 In this example, we have the US split up into two rows, one for upper case and one for lower.
+SQL will read these as separate values.
 We can use the UPPER or LOWER function to solve this one.
-In general, common practice is to ensure all strings have the same case with one of these functions, assuming values of different cases should be treated the same.
+In a lot of cases, good practice is to have all strings be of the same case.

 ---